Iran requests Middle East allies to avoid provoking tensions with outgoing Trump

 Guard’s new warship ‘can patrol Indian Ocean’

-Separately, the IRGC said on November 19 that it launched a heavy warship capable of carrying helicopters, drones and missile launchers that would be capable of patrolling the Indian Ocean.
-Normally, such patrols are left to Iran’s navy while the IRGC’s naval force only conducts patrols in the Persian Gulf.
+Separately, the IRGC said on November 19 that it launched a heavy warship built to carry helicopters, drones and missile launchers and capable of patrolling the Indian Ocean.
+Normally, ocean patrols are left to Iran’s navy while the IRGC’s naval force only conducts patrols in the Persian Gulf.
 But the Guard said it would use the ship, named after slain IRGC naval commander Abdollah Roudaki, for deep-water patrolling.

 The commander of the Guard's navy, Admiral Ali Reza Tangsiri, said: "Presence and assignments in the Indian Ocean is our right."

-Some local media reports have suggested the ship could be classified as almost having the status of an aircraft carrier, but that appears to be a rather overblown description.
-The ship does not have a runway, but includes a landing pad for a helicopter.
+Some local media reports have suggested the ship could almost be classified as an aircraft carrier, but that appears to be a rather overblown description.
+The ship does not have a runway, though it includes a landing pad for a helicopter.

-Iranian state TV showed the vessel carrying truck-launched surface-to-surface missiles and anti-aircraft missiles as well as four small fast boats.
+Iranian state TV showed the vessel carrying truck-launched surface-to-surface missiles and anti-aircraft missiles as well as four small fast boats of the type usually used by the Guard in the Gulf.
 Sailors manned deck-mounted machine guns.

 The Guard said the ship has a length of 150 metres (492 feet).
 By comparison, a US Nimitz-class aircraft carrier has a length of 332 metres (1,092 feet).